Solid Waste Management

 Any material which is not needed by the owner, producer or processor.

 Solid waste- vegetable waste, kitchen waste, household waste etc.

-E-waste- discarded electronic devices like computer, TV, music systems etc.
+E-waste- discarded electronic devices like circuit boards, computer, TV, music systems etc.

 Liquid waste- water used for different industries eg tanneries, distillaries, thermal power plants